 Six Sigma is a disciplined, data-driven approach for the continuous improvement of any product, process or service.
 When applied to email and direct marketing, it seeks to continuously remove the weakest performing campaigns and replace them with better performing campaigns.

 In membership website marketing, we adapt this structure to continuously test both offers and creative.
 Thanks to digital delivery and the power of continuous service, we’re able to get creative with offer testing.

-The least successful membership offer testing results show the hard offer is a loser
+The least successful membership offer testing results show the hard full-priced offer is a loser

-Selling your magazine without a soft offer, like a free trial or a free incentive, is tough.
-We’ve seen hard offers work with low introductory prices, but at full price, selling these alone can be a hard way to make a living.
+Selling your magazine without a free intro, or low-priced offer can be tough.
+We’ve seen hard offers work with low intro prices, but at full price, selling these alone can be a hard way to make a living.

-Hard offers typically deliver only 25% of the response that can be generated using soft offers, such as free trials and free issues.
-We experience a higher response rate when we test trial offers that include incentives such membership bundles, free special issues or other digital content available only to premium members.
+Hard, full-priced offers typically deliver only 25% of the response that can be generated using low-priced offers, or soft offers such as free trials and free issues.
+We experience a higher response rate when we test low price offers or trial offers that include incentives such as membership bundles, free special issues or other digital content available only to premium members.